At the end of the lesson, students will be able to:

 - What can you do with your body that you are proud of?

-3. Talk with students about loving their bodies through healthy activity.
-Ask students to identify an activity that they like to do and have them draw a picture or write a story that features them engaged in this activity.
-Have students provide a demonstration of their activity for their classmates and arrange for them to teach others how to do the activity.
+3. Discuss how to keep the body healthy through healthy activities.
+Ask students to identify an activity that they like to do.
+Have them draw a picture or write a story that features them engaged in this activity.
+Have students demonstrate the activity for their classmates.
+If possible, arrange for them to teach others how to do the activity